-In 2020, 28 states and the District of Columbia offer an EITC.
-Washington, a state without an individual income tax, has an EITC in its tax code but it has never been implemented or funded.
+In 2021, 28 states and the District of Columbia offer an EITC.
+Missouri and Washington both passed legislation in 2021 enacting a state EITC that takes effect in 2023.
 North Carolina eliminated its EITC in 2014.

 The District of Columbia and all but two states with a credit set their EITC as a percentage of the federal credit.
 (Minnesota and Washington calculate their credits as a percentage of income.)
 In tax year 2022, state credits as a percentage of the federal EITC ranged from a refundable 3 percent in Montana to a nonrefundable 83.33 percent of the federal credit in South Carolina.
 However, because South Carolina’s credit is nonrefundable, most EITC-eligible households do not have the tax liability necessary to benefit from the state’s high match rate.
 As a result, despite the high percentage, South Carolina’s EITC is less generous than states with a lower match rate but a refundable credit.
 Among states with a refundable EITC as a percentage of the federal credit, the highest match rates are in the District of Columbia (40 percent).
 Maryland's refundable credit is 45 percent for tax years 2020 through 2022, but in tax year 2023 the state's match rate is currently set to return to its previous rate of 28 percent.

 State earned income tax credits as percentage of federal credit, tax year 2023

 - California: calculated based on income